suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 {::boilerplate bcp14}

 Additionally, the following terminology is used throughout this document:

 * SUIT: Software Update for the Internet of Things, also the IETF working group for this standard.
 * Payload: A piece of information to be delivered.
 Typically Firmware/Software, configuration, or Resource data such as text or images.
+* Image: Information that a Recipient uses to perform its function, typically Firmware/Software, configuration, or Resource data such as text or images.
+Also, a Payload, once installed is an Image.
 * Resource: A piece of information that is used to construct a Payload.
 * Manifest: A Manifest is a bundle of metadata about one or more Components for a device, where to find them, and the devices to which they apply.